Portrait of Drew Peltier

 Research

-The driving focus of our lab group is understanding how trees respond to their environment across temporal scales, towards improving our capacity to predict forest responses to future global change.
-Trees respond to climate conditions over long time scales, where precipitation many years in the past may be driving tree growth happening today¾we call this “memory.”
+The driving focus of Dr. Peltier's lab group is understanding how trees respond to their environment across temporal scales, towards improving our capacity to predict forest responses to future global change.
+Trees respond to climate conditions over long time scales, where precipitation many years in the past may be driving tree growth happening today.
+This is called “memory.”
 The lab is focused on improving the quantification of memory in tree growth using new collections of tree rings to parameterize Bayesian hierarchical models and improve the representation of memory effects in dynamic global vegetation models.

 Additional Information